XPengZhao/LRT-Visualization/README.md

 ```

 the python dictionary is converted to JSON data.
 Each element in the dictionary is as follows:

+- `"time": us`

+  The value of `"time"` is an integer.
+It denotes the timestamp of the data.

 - `"tag": i`